Skip to content

 Does SPCA offer any other free or discounted vet services to the public?

 SPCA does not offer any other free or discounted veterinary services to the public.
-Any additional or future treatments, surgeries or medications that your animal may require, over and above the Snip ‘n’ Chip offer we have available, will be at your own cost and agreed upon by yourself and the participating vet clinic.
+Any additional or future treatments, surgeries or medications that your animal may require, over and above the Snip ‘n’ Chip or Mobile Desexing Clinic offer we have available, will be at your own cost and agreed upon by yourself and the participating vet clinic.